 Post iOS-14, Meta’s ability to track user behavior across multiple sites and trace a very detailed targeting profile (24 karat marketing gold!) is significantly diminished.

-It has lost the signals needed for its algorithms to predict purchase intent accurately.
+It has lost the signals it needs for its algorithms to predict purchase intent accurately.

 Facebook no longer knows a shopper’s purchase intent, what products they’re about to buy, or the expected time frame of the purchase.
-So they can’t target their ads as effectively anymore.
+This means it can’t target its ads as effectively anymore.